dvfrancis/craftr/README.md

 - Add the ability for users to create their own account.
 - Ensure all training sessions are detailed, have intructor profiles, and comprehensive equipment / material lists.
 - Implement a ratings system for all training sessions offered.

+##### User 4

+“I have 10 years experience as a craft instructor, how can I maintain particicpants' interest during a virtual event?”

+###### Acceptance Criteria

+- Classes are engaging, inclusive and cater to a wide variety of experience.
+- Instructor credentials can easily be found on the website.
+- Tools and materials lists are provided for every session.
+- Students are able to provide feedback to help improve future workshops.
+- Instructors are able to tailor their classes based on attendees' preferences.

+###### Tasks

+- Create a dedicated instructor profile page for every instructor.
+- Classes are listed on the diary page with associated difficulty level, objectives, and required tools / materials.
+- Implement a feedback system for students to leave comments and ratings on each class.
+- Provide instructors with access to session registration data, to help them tailor workshops to participants' preferences.

 ### Scope